 In order to get that traditional “hump” of a madeleine cookie (the true mark of success!) you must refrigerate the batter at least one hour before baking.
 This is a step often over looked, and really does make all the difference!
 The hump also allows them to prop themselves up showing off their beautiful scalloped detail!

 They are really much easier than they look, if you follow a few key tips.
-My biggest tip is to use a non-stick metal pan.
+My biggest tip is to use a good madeleine pan.
+My favorite hands down, and I’ve tried them all, is a non-stick metal pan.
 (This link goes to Amazon where I am an affiliate partner)

 This is not the time for those silicone wonder molds.
 Non-stick metal all the way!
 I find those silicone molds don’t allow for even browning like the non-stick metal does.